Proto:The Legend of Zelda: The Wind Waker

 This page details one or more prototype versions of The Legend of Zelda: The Wind Waker.

 |This article is a work in progress.|

 ...Well, all the articles here are, in a way.
 But this one moreso, and the article may contain incomplete information and editor's notes.

 This prototype of The Legend of Zelda: The Wind Waker was discovered on a Japanese GameCube demo disc titled Monthly Nintendo Store Demo 1 December, 2002 (月刊任天堂店頭デモ 2002年12月01), which was displayed in Japanese stores in early December 2002 to give customers a taste of the game before its final release.

 Built November 18-19, 2002, just over a week before the Japanese final's November 27 build date, there's quite a few differences in here.

 Jalhalla the Earth Temple boss is unmasked!
-This trophy at the Nintendo Gallery reveals Jalhalla with all of his facial beauty.
+This figurine at the Nintendo Gallery reveals Jalhalla with all of his facial beauty.

 Tower of the Gods Pillars